 Since 1975, Professor Bassiouni was appointed to 22 United Nations positions, including the following: Chair and then member of the Commission of Inquiry for Libya (2011-12); Independent Expert on Human Rights for Afghanistan (2004-06); Independent Expert on the Rights to Restitution, Compensation, and Rehabilitation for Victims of Grave Violations of Human Rights and Fundamental Freedoms (1998-2000); Chair, Drafting Committee of the Diplomatic Conference on the Establishment of an International Criminal Court (1998); Vice-Chair of the General Assembly’s Preparatory Committee on the Establishment of an International Criminal Court (1996-98); Vice-Chair of the General Assembly’s Ad Hoc Committee on the Establishment of an International Criminal Court (1995).

 Additionally, he wrote 14 monographs on such subjects as history, politics, and religion.
 Some of these publications have been cited by the International Court of Justice (ICJ), International Criminal Tribunal for the Former Yugoslavia (ICTY), International Criminal Tribunal for Rwanda (ICTR), the European Court of Human Rights, and the highest courts of: Australia, Canada, India, Israel, Trinidad and Tobago, South Africa (Supreme Court and Constitutional Court) and United Kingdom (House of Lords, Court of Appeals, High Court and Divisional Court of England & Wales, and Scottish High Court of the Judiciary), and New Zealand.
 In the United States, the U.S. Supreme Court, U.S. Circuit and District courts, as well as various State Supreme Courts have repeatedly cited his works.
-He was President of the Scientific Council of the Global Committee for the Rule of Law “Marco Pannella”.
+He accepted to become President of the Scientific Council of the Global Committee for the Rule of Law “Marco Pannella” in November 2016.